 Originally from Cornwall, New York, near West Point, Louisa Clark Trask Mitchel (born 09 November 1809) came to Cincinnati in November of 1832 with nothing but support and devotion to her husband Ormsby MacKnight Mitchel and his passionate whims…and the ability to load and shoot a flint-lock musket.
 By this time, Louisa had gotten married to Lieutenant Trask, moved to St. Louis, had a son named Thomas Sterne, became a widow, married Ormsby, and moved to Ft.
 Marion.
 Louisa was described as “a graceful figure of medium height, a complexion ruddy or rosy, hair and eyes jet black, — the eyes especially large and expressive.”

 They called on friends and contacts from years past, who were now living in this burgeoning, promising city.
 Edward Deering (E.D.)
 Mansfield was one.
 It was through the persuasion of his first wife Mary Peck Mansfield that Ormsby got his first opportunity to be law partners at an office on Third, near Main.
 It wasn’t lucrative because the partners’ passions led them elsewhere.
-With Thomas, two-year-old Harriet, and a baby on the way (who would be named Virginia), Ormsby knew he had to move on, that was a problem for the Mitchels.
+With Thomas, two-year-old Harriet, and a baby on the way (who would be named Virginia), Ormsby knew he had to move on.
+With no money coming in, that was a problem for the Mitchels.
 Ormsby quit law and began working as an engineer on the Little Miami Railroad and as a professor of mathematics, philosophy, and astronomy at Cincinnati College.

 Ormsby’s foray into astronomy fueled his desire to build the first observatory in the United States.
-For Ormsby, his interest in astronomy and science was simply getting closer to God in seeing all his creations’ beauty—a sort of Enlightenment.
+For Ormsby, his interest in astronomy and science was simply getting closer to God in seeing all His creations’ beauty—a sort of Enlightenment.
 During the early years in Cincinnati, the Mitchels became good friends with the Beechers, joining Dr. Lyman Beecher’s congregation and the Semi-Colon Club, to which the Beechers, Footes, Stowes, Cary sisters, and E.D.
 Mansfield belonged.
 The Mitchels then became pillars of faith and the arts, not just in Cincinnati but in the world.

 Ormsby only got the opportunity to train as an astronomer because of Richarda Smith Airy, the wife of Britain’s Royal Astronomer George Biddell Airy.
 While Ormsby served as George’s assistant, Richarda, as a business administrator, taught him the practical details of maintaining an observatory.
 Unfortunately, they could never travel to the States to see what they helped create.
 Mt.
 Airy was possibly named after them, and I’m working on that thread.